cmongis/imagejfx/DEVELOPER.md

 ~~~

 As you can see, a UiContext doesn't need to be pre-existent.
-You can create as many UiContext as you want but it's also your responsability to provide a way to the user to come back to a previous contexts.
+You can create as many UiContext as you want but it's also your responsability to provide a way for the user to come back to a previous context.

 In this way, one could imagine creating an set of widgets and plugins linked to "Super-resolution" processes.